 A more golden yolk doesn’t mean that your chicken is roaming the field eating this stuff though, as food additives can also have the same effect on the color of it.
 Dull egg yolks don’t mean the quality is any less, it just means that this particular hen isn’t chowing down on nettles or even additives.

-Brown eggs are better than white eggs
+Brown eggs VS white eggs

 When it comes to certain other foods, we’re often told that the brown version is better.
 Brown bread?
 Better than white.
 Brown rice?
 Better than white.
 Brown sugar?
 You get the gist.
 However, studies have shown that both brown and white eggs are pretty much identical.